Reactor™ - The manual

 Literal Values

-Literal values can simply be written as they are, as long as they do not include a colon.
+Literal values can be written as they are, provided they do not include a colon.

 For example: 3, true, or page1

-Sometimes you might also want to specify an array of values.
-In this case the values are enclosed in brackets, with individual values separated by commas, for example, [red, green, blue].
+To specify an array of values, enclose the values in brackets and separate them with commas, for example, [red, green, blue].

-In special cases where your value contains a lot of special character you might want to prefix the value with String: to explicitly tell reactor that the rest of the value is a literal value.
+In cases where your value contains special characters, prefix the value with String: to explicitly indicate that the rest of the value is a literal value.

 Eg: String:{"DATA":"Custom JSON value"}